Rape and Sexual Assault

 - Watching a sexual act take place without permission

-- Engaging in sexual acts with someone who is too intoxicated to give consent
+- Engaging in a sexual act with someone who is too intoxicated to give consent

 - Engaging in a sexual act with someone who is asleep or unconscious